William O. Douglas Award

 The Honorable M. Margaret McKeown, US Circuit Judge of the US Court of Appeals for the Ninth Circuit

-The Honorable Debra L. Stephens, Chief Justice of the Washington Supreme Court
+The Honorable Debra L. Stephens, Justice of the Washington Supreme Court and former Chief Justice

 The Honorable William H. Alsup, US District Judge US District Court for the Northern District of California and former law clerk for Justice Douglas